How to Live by Faith Not by Sight

 What Living by Faith Looks Like

-In decisions: You seek God's direction, then move — even without certainty about the outcome.
-You obey before you understand.
+In decisions: you seek God's direction and move, even without certainty about the outcome.

-In waiting: You trust His timing without demanding a schedule.
-You believe He is working even when you see no progress.
+In waiting: you trust His timing without demanding a schedule, believing He is working even when you see no progress.

-In hardship: You maintain hope because you trust His goodness, even when circumstances seem bad.
-You look beyond the visible to the eternal.
+In hardship: you maintain hope because you trust His goodness, even when circumstances look bad.

-In provision: You give generously, trusting God to provide — even when the math does not seem to work.
+In provision: you give generously, trusting God to provide — even when the math does not yet work.

-In relationships: You forgive because He said to, even when the other person does not deserve it.
-You love without guaranteed return.
+In relationships: you forgive because He said to, even when the other person does not deserve it.

 This is the life of faith.
 Not reckless, but trusting.
 Not blind, but seeing with different eyes.